Enjoy this classic egg salad recipe as a quick and satisfying lunch or dinner. Includes a couple of no-mayo options!

 - Serve on bread or croissants for sandwiches, make into lettuce wraps, or spread on crackers.

-- Nutrition information is for egg salad only, made with plain Greek yogurt, and does not include bread.
+- Nutrition information is for egg salad only, made with mayonnaise, and does not include bread.

 - To increase or decrease servings, keep this ratio in mind: 2 eggs, 1 tablespoon mayo or yogurt, 1 teaspoon Dijon.